Do you want to know what is a domain name and how does it work?

 Here are some tips to help you choose a cool domain for your website.

 1. Try to Stick With .com Domain Extension

-Most of the popular websites end with .com extension which prepares our mindset to believe ‘.com’ as an obvious extension of every domain.
-Statistics show that approximately 47% of the website today use ‘.com’ extension.
+Most of the popular websites end with the .com extension which prepares our mindset to believe ‘.com’ as an obvious extension of every domain.
+Statistics show that approximately 47% of the website today use the ‘.com’ extension.

 Rare but sometimes even the search engines prefer ‘.com’ domains over other domains.
 This is not always true, but it has been found that ‘.com’ as a universal domain does well instead of regional domains such as ‘.us’, ‘.in’, ‘.uk’, etc.